Billy Ray Cyrus: Relationships and family

-From 1986 until their 1991 divorce, Cyrus was married to Cindy Smith, with whom he co-wrote the songs "Wher'm I Gonna Live?" and "Some Gave All", both of which were featured on his 1992 debut album Some Gave All.
+Cyrus was married to Cindy Smith from 1986 until they divorced in 1991.
+Cyrus and Smith co-wrote the songs "Wher'm I Gonna Live?" and "Some Gave All", both of which were featured on Cyrus' 1992 debut album Some Gave All.

-In 1992, Cyrus became the father of two children with different women: Christopher Cody, born April 1992 to Kristin Luckey, and Miley Cyrus, born November 1992 to Leticia "Tish" Finley.
-Cyrus pledged to Luckey to support her and their child; she raised Christopher in South Carolina.
+In 1992, Cyrus became the father of two children with different women: a son, Christopher Cody Cyrus, born to waitress Kristin Luckey, and a daughter, Miley Ray Cyrus, born to Leticia "Tish" Finley.
+Cyrus pledged to Luckey to support her and their child; she raised their son in South Carolina.

-On December 28, 1993, Cyrus secretly married Tish Finley (born May 13, 1967), against his record company's advice.
-She was pregnant with their second child, son Braison.
-They have three children together: Miley Ray (born as Destiny Hope in 1992), Braison Chance (born 1994), and Noah Lindsey Cyrus (born 2000).
-He also adopted the two children whom Finley brought to the marriage: daughter Brandi (born 1987); and son Trace (born 1989).
-In June 2021, Cyrus became a grandfather for the first time when Braison and his wife Stella welcomed their first child.
-Brandi has had some acting roles, and Trace is now the singer/guitarist for Metro Station.
+On December 28, 1993, while Finley was pregnant with their second child, the couple were secretly married against the advice of Cyrus' record company.
+They have three children together, two daughters: Miley Ray Cyrus (born Destiny Hope Cyrus; in 1992) and Noah Lindsey Cyrus (born 2000); and a son, Braison Chance Cyrus (born 1994).
+He also adopted the two children Finley brought from her previous relationship: daughter Brandi Glenn Cyrus (born 1987), and son Trace Dempsey Cyrus (born Neil Timothy Helson; in 1989).
+In June 2021, Cyrus became a grandfather for the first time when his son Braison and daughter-in-law Stella (née McBride) Cyrus welcomed their first child.

 The family lived on a 500 acre farm in Thompson's Station, Tennessee, near Nashville.
-They moved to Los Angeles for the filming of the series Hannah Montana in which daughter Miley starred.
-Brandi Cyrus also had roles in the series: in the episode, "Yet Another Side of Me", as Customer No. 1 and in the season 4 episode, "Been Here All Along", as the Guitarist.
+They moved to Los Angeles for the filming of the Disney Channel original series Hannah Montana in which daughter Miley starred.
+Brandi also had cameos in the series, in the episodes "Yet Another Side of Me" and "Been Here All Along".

-On October 26, 2010, Cyrus filed for divorce in Tennessee, citing irreconcilable differences.
-But in March 2011, Cyrus said he had dropped the divorce proceedings.
+On October 26, 2010, Cyrus filed for divorce in Tennessee, citing irreconcilable differences but in March 2011, Cyrus said he had dropped the divorce proceedings.

 On June 13, 2013, Tish filed for divorce after 19 years of marriage, citing irreconcilable differences with Cyrus.
-In July 2013 the couple was reported to be in therapy and dropped the divorce.
+In July 2013, the couple was reported to be in therapy and dropped the divorce.
 In 2017, the second divorce case was officially dismissed by the court since the couple failed to appear.
-In April 2022, Tish Cyrus filed for divorce a second time, with the divorce papers revealing that they had been separated for more than two years.
+In April 2022, Tish filed for divorce a second time, with the divorce papers revealing that they had been separated for more than two years.

-In September 2022, Cyrus shared a photo of himself with singer Firerose on Instagram; the large ring on Firerose's finger fueled speculation that the pair were engaged.
-A similar photo posted the following month garnered a similar reaction.
-The two met over a decade prior on the Hannah Montana set and in 2021 released "New Day", a collaboration featuring Firerose's vocals and Cyrus on guitar.
+In August 2022, Cyrus became engaged to Australian singer Firerose.
+The two met over a decade prior on the set of Hannah Montana and in 2021 released "New Day", a collaboration featuring Firerose's vocals and Cyrus on guitar.
+They were married on October 10, 2023.

+On May 22, 2024, Cyrus filed for divorce from Firerose.
+The couple cited irreconcilable differences as well as inappropriate marital conduct as the reason for the divorce.
+Cyrus also asked the court to grant him an outright annulment, claiming the marriage was obtained by fraud.
+On August 5, 2024, the divorce was finalized.

+In April 2025, actress and model Elizabeth Hurley revealed on social media that she and Cyrus were now dating.